algorithmica-org/algorithmica/content/english/hpc/complexity/hardware.md

 Around 2005–2007, this strategy stopped working because of *leakage* effects: the circuit features became so small that their magnetic fields started to make the electrons in the neighboring circuitry move in directions they are not supposed to, causing unnecessary heating and occasional bit flipping.

-The only way to mitigate this is to increase voltage, and to balance off power consumption you need to reduce clock frequency, which makes the whole process progressively less profitable as transistor density increases.
-At some point, clock rates could no longer be increased by scaling, and then miniaturization trend started to slow down.
+The only way to mitigate this is to increase voltage; and to balance off power consumption you need to reduce clock frequency, which in turn makes the whole process progressively less profitable as transistor density increases.
+At some point, clock rates could no longer be increased by scaling, and the miniaturization trend started to slow down.

 <!--